blitzagency/amigo-swift/docs/querying/index.rst

 more information on model mapping see: :doc:`models/index`

-Get an object by id:
+Get an object by id
 ---------------------

 :code:`get` returns an optional model as it may fail if the id